 In business terms, other phrases are often used interchangeably, including “corporate culture,” “workplace culture,” and “business culture.”

 We’re experts at guiding you through the maze of organizational hurdles.
-Learn what we can do for you >

 Business leaders are vital to the creation and communication of their workplace culture.
 However, the relationship between leadership and culture is not one-sided.
 While leaders are the principal architects of culture, an established culture influences what kind of leadership is possible (Schein, 2010).